JarekB-dev/KitchenMakers/README.md

 **Portfolio**

-- External website that shares the same header and footer.
-Also, theme is the same for consistency and better user experience.
-Idea was to display previous projects Kitchen Makers worked on to ensure potential customers that they have quite an experience in that field.
+- An external website that shares the same header and footer.
+In addition, the theme is the same for consistency and a better user experience.
+A few previous projects Kitchen Makers worked on were displayed as a way to show prospective customers that the company has quite a bit of experience in this field.

 ![Portfolio](assets/images/features/portfolio.png)